Terrenteller/Valheim-Plugins/README.md

 ### Mastercraft Hammer | [Settings](MastercraftHammer/MastercraftHammer.cs)

-Greatly increases the control over object damage states for placement and repair.
+Greatly enhances the control over object damage states for placement and repair.
+Building condemned structures has never been easier!

+Known to be compatible with AzuAreaRepair.
+An in-game configuration editor is strongly recommended.

 ### Nag Messages | [Settings](NagMessages/NagMessages.cs)

-Nags the player to change their forsaken power if their current power is not a preferred one and to eat if their stomach is empty.
-Can also notify the player when the benefits of their foods are wearing off before they wear off completely.
+Nags the player to change their forsaken power if their current power is not preferred and to eat if their stomach is empty.
+The player can also be notified when food benefits are wearing off before they wear off completely.

 ### No Lossy Cooking Stations | [Settings](NoLossyCookingStations/NoLossyCookingStations.cs)